Part ofClaude AI Features: Everything It Can Do (2026)

 How to use Claude Cowork: getting started

 - Have a paid plan.
 Cowork is included on Pro, Max, Team, and Enterprise — there's no separate purchase.
-It is not available on the free tier.
+It is not available on the free tier, and the rollout has been gradual, so if you're unsure whether your account qualifies, check who gets Claude Cowork first.

 - Install the latest Claude Desktop app (Windows or macOS).
 On Windows, Cowork specifically requires the current version of Claude for Windows.